-- 4. That proposals for the provision of housing on the wider Shottendane Road site could only be considered, following the assessment of all land submitted to the council as part of the 'Call for Sites' and the completion of the current review of the Thanet Local Plan. - 7.2 The Cabinet can approve, amend or reject these recommendations at its meeting on 25 January 2024. - 7.3 The Overview and Scrutiny Panel is invited to review the report and to make any recommendations that it would like the Cabinet to take into account when it considers the report at its meeting on 25 January 2024.
+- 4. That proposals for the provision of housing on the wider Shottendane Road site could only be considered, following the assessment of all land submitted to the council as part of the 'Call for Sites' and the completion of the current review of the Thanet Local Plan. - 7.2 The Cabinet can approve, amend or reject these recommendations.